Christophe Lemaitre: 2018

 During the indoor season Lemaitre came within 0.02 of his personal best with a 6.57 in the 60 m heats at a meeting in Mondeville and finished ahead of Jimmy Vicaut in the final, but during the outdoor season injured his right hamstring during the 100 m Diamond League race at the Meeting de Paris.
 This ruled him out of the 2018 European Athletics Championships later that year.

 2019

-Lemaitre was selected by the French Athletics Federation for the 200 m and 4 x 100 m relay at the 2019 World Athletics Championships.
+Lemaitre was selected by the French Athletics Federation for the 200 m and 4 × 100 m relay at the 2019 World Athletics Championships.
 After some disappointing results at 200 m leading up to the competition, Lemaitre gave up the 200 m and decided to focus only on the relay at the World Championships.
-Lemaitre was assigned to run the anchor leg for France in the 4 x 100 m final in Doha, but the French team failed to pass the baton on the first exchange and did not finish the race.
+Lemaitre was assigned to run the anchor leg for France in the 4 × 100 m final in Doha, but the French team failed to pass the baton on the first exchange and did not finish the race.